alxsanborn/Freebie-Tracker-Network/README.md

 Freebie Tracker Network is currently a work-in-progress.
 It began as as basic Rails app partner project with @francisrocco during our Flatiron Web Development Immersive class.
 Now that the class is over, I've been building it out independently.

-*Current bugs: Inconsistencies in Capybara and Selenium tests.
+*Bug log: Inconsistencies in Capybara and Selenium tests.
+(Fixed as of 11/6)

 Log-in credentials: